 Sucrose is a natural humectant and exfoliant that has been used in traditional native remedies for thousands of years.
 It gently buffs away dead skin cells, prevents moisture loss, and revitalizes and soothes dry skin.
 It is ideally suited for use as an exfoliant because it melts faster than salt crystals, can be less irritating to sensitive skin and is moisturizing.

-A topical agent with anti-neuralgic, anti-inflammatory, anti-microbial, antibiotic and antioxidant properties, Tamanu Oil is a tradition in the South Pacific for healing sun-damaged and dry scaly skin, reducing rashes, sores, swelling and abrasions, fading stretch marks, and accelerating wound healing.
+This amazing oil is a topical agent that comes from the Tamanu fruit that grows in the volcanic atmosphere of the Polynesian islands in the South Pacific.
+Volcanic ash is rich in many beneficial minerals, and this special Tamanu oil has anti-neuralgic, anti-inflammatory, anti-microbial, antibiotic and antioxidant properties that are collectively known to regenerate skin tissue.
+It is traditionally used in the South Pacific for healing sun-damaged and dry scaly skin, reducing rashes, sores, swelling and abrasions, fading stretch marks, and accelerating wound healing.
 Easily absorbed, Tamanu Oil is believed to have cellular regenerative properties.
 It has a rich, luxurious feel and is ideally suited to cosmetic preparations for women with mature skin.